rage/programming-23/data/part-11/3-recursion.md

 And so forth, and so forth.

 We can verify at every step that the function produces the correct results, which is often enough in basic programming tasks.
-More than that, though, our function definition is mathematically identical to the definition of the Fibonacci sequence, and so we can be sure that it produces correct results.
+The formal verifiability of algorithms is a topic for more advanced courses, such as [Data Structures and Algorithms](https://studies.helsinki.fi/courses/cur/hy-opt-cur-2122-808d3413-3db0-4ab9-89d9-e816e94bf51d).

 <programming-exercise name='Recursive sum' tmcname='part11-14_recursive_sum'>